Bobliuuu/Bobliuuu/README.md

 ### Hi! 👋

 I'm Jerry, a grade 11 student at Pierre Elliott Trudeau HS!
-Most of my repos are private right now, but I will update everything at some point :)
+I love going to hackathons and making random projects!
 <!--
 Anyways, I would tell you a joke about UDP, but you probably wouldn't get it.